 IT IS AGREED BY AND BETWEEN THE PARTIES THAT ANY PROVISION OF THIS AGREEMENT REQUIRING LEGISLATIVE ACTION TO PERMIT ITS IMPLEMENTATION BY AMENDMENT OF LAW OR BY PROVIDING THE ADDITIONAL FUNDS THEREFORE SHALL NOT BECOME EFFECTIVE UNTIL THE APPROPRIATE LEGISLATIVE BODY HAS GIVEN APPROVAL.

 Article 36 Duration of Agreement

-This Agreement shall be effective from July 2, 2009 through July 1, 2016.
+The Agreement shall be effective from July 2, 2019 to July 1, 2023.

-IN WITNESS WHEREOF, the parties hereto have caused this Agreement to be signed by their respective representatives on September 22, 2014.
+IN WITNESS WHEREOF, the parties hereto have caused this Agreement to be signed by their respective representatives on June 13, 2019.